Las Vegas police videos show moments before home is raided in Tupac Shakur cold case

 One at a time, with hands on their heads, the man and woman walked slowly toward the officers and into a swirl of red and blue police lights illuminating the neighborhood.

 “Who are you looking for?” the man said while the officers zip-tied his hands behind his back.
+He was wearing dark shorts, a tank-top and a black shirt pulled just over his shoulders, as if he had just thrown the shirt on before stepping outside for the police.

 The officers asked the man for his name, but the video’s audio cut off when he answered.
 He told police that only he and his wife were inside the home.